 A Mathematics First-Year Learning Community (FLC, pronounced "flick") will provide you with the opportunity to build meaningful relationships with Mathematics instructors, upper-year students, alumni and other first-year students.
 It will also support your transition to U of T and help you learn different skills to succeed in your academic journey.

-Students admitted to the Physical & Mathematical Sciences admission category can apply for the MAT137 FLC based on your interest and future program goals.
+Students admitted to the Mathematical & Physical Sciences admission category can apply for the MAT137 FLC based on your interest and future program goals.
 Learn more about which first-year mathematics course would be best for you.

 Apply to a Mathematics FLC